drekka/Alchemic/WhatIsDI.md

 @end
 ```

-Here, the `familySitsDownWithDad:remote:tv:` method has to pass *TV* and *RemoteControl* object through to the *Human* class. *Couch* doesn't use these objects itself, but it still has to import the types and pass them to methods.
+Here, the `familySitsDownWithDad:remote:tv:` method has to pass *TV* and *RemoteControl* object through to the *Human* class. *Couch* doesn't use these objects itself or understand them, but it has to import the types and pass them through.

 This breaks [The Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) which basically states that classes should only have knowledge of the things they use directly.
-Whereas here we have classes and methods becoming *"polluted"* with things they don't use.

 So my recommendation is - *Use method arguments when the method works with the object directly.*